The Mouse on the Moon: Plot

-Meanwhile, Mountjoy's son Vincent (Bernard Cribbins) returns after being educated in England.
+Meanwhile, Mountjoy's son Vincent returns after being educated in England.
 Mountjoy is disappointed to find that Vincent has picked up the British sense of fair play and the ambition to be an astronaut.
-Professor Kokintz has pleasant news for Vincent: he has discovered that the wine makes excellent rocket fuel.
+Professor Kokintz has pleasant news for Vincent: he has discovered that the exploding wine - if properly treated - makes excellent rocket fuel.
 Together, they secretly begin preparing the rocket for flight.
-Maurice Spender (Terry-Thomas), a bumbling spy sent by the suspicious British, is given a tour of the ship, including the shower heads converted into attitude jets, and reports back to his bosses that it is all a hoax.
+Maurice Spender, a bumbling spy sent by the suspicious British, is given a tour of the ship, including the shower heads converted into attitude jets, and reports back to his bosses that it is all a hoax.